baw-de/lomo/README.md

 **LoMo** is written in the Java programming language.
 Developing **LoMo** using the [Eclipse IDE](http://www.eclipse.org/) should work well.

-You are welcome to submit issues or pull request on [GitHub](https://github.com/baw-de/lomo/) to support the development of **LoMo**.
+You are welcome to submit issues or pull requests on [GitHub](https://github.com/baw-de/lomo/) to support the development of **LoMo**.